Field-theoretic functional renormalization group formalism for non-Fermi liquids and its application to the antiferromagnetic quantum critical metal in two dimensions: Conclusion

 \section{Conclusion}

-In this paper, a field theoretic functional renormalization group formalism is developed for full low-energy effective field theories of non-Fermi liquids that include all gapless modes around the Fermi surface beyond the patch description.
-The formalism is applied to the 2+1 dimensional antiferromagnetic quantum critical metal.
-The low-energy effective field theory is characterized by couplings that are functions of momentum along the Fermi surface.
-The full functional renormalization group flow, which is controlled in the limit that the bare nesting angle is small, allows us to identify the non-Fermi liquid fixed point in the space of coupling functions and extract universal low-energy physics controlled by the fixed point.
-In particular, the role of UV/IR mixing, momentum dependent electronic properties of the normal state and the universal pathway from the non-Fermi liquid to superconductivity are discussed in details.
-As by-products, we generalize the notion of renormalizable field theories for interacting metals and develop theoretical tools that are necessary for tacking field theories with continuously many gapless degrees of freedom.
-We close with some discussions.
+In this paper, a field-theoretic functional renormalization group formalism is developed for full low-energy effective field theories of non-Fermi liquids that include all gapless modes around the Fermi surface.
+The formalism, which is beyond the traditional patch description, captures the universal low-energy physics of the entire Fermi surface in the minimal way through renormalizable field theories.
+Due to the Fermi momentum that does not generally decouple from the low-energy physics, the usual notions of renormalizable field theories and scale invariance need to be generalized.
+We use this functional renormalization group formalism to understand the non-Fermi liquid state realized at the 2+1 dimensional antiferromagnetic quantum critical point and the pathway from the non-Fermi liquid to superconductivity.